Why Self Sustaining Building?

 Slow government action

-a lack of knowledge/coherent information plus an unwillingness to change.
-National governments and International groups have demonstrated the problem very clearly with an absence of unified plans of
+Governments worldwide agree the need for action to address unsustainable environmental and health damage.
+However, Governments/large organisations suffer from political conflicts, competing needs and a lack of knowledge/coherent information plus an unwillingness to change.
+National governments and International groups have demonstrated the problem very clearly with an absence of unified plans of action to address speedily the climate change agenda as well as the wider impacts from pollution (esp. poor air quality) and biodiversity loss.

 Whilst the practices and technologies for Self-Sustaining Building (SSB) are available now, their adoption is slow.
-SSB practices enable prompt practical
+SSB practices enable prompt practical action towards a sustainable future.

-The adoption of the best SSB practices will not only address the environmental impacts of buildings but will also help to reduce location vulnerabilities as well improved security, affordability,
+The adoption of the best SSB practices will not only address the environmental impacts of buildings but will also help to reduce location vulnerabilities as well improved security, affordability, life-style comfort and health.

 To accelerate world-wide adoption of SSB practice for both new build and retrofit , the SSB Programme offers the following opportunities: